What to Do When Your Spouse Serves Divorce Papers

 Let us help you.

-What to Do If You’ve Been Served
+SCHEDULE YOUR CONSULTATIONWhat to Do If You've Been Served Divorce Papers

 While you may feel tempted to contact your spouse after being notified of a divorce filing, you need to resist this urge at all costs.
 Instead, seek support from family and friends as you collect your thoughts and let the initial impact settle.
 Lashing out at your spouse or trying to make arrangements off the record can negatively impact your legal case and will only make things more difficult for you in the long run.

 Likewise, talking badly about your spouse in front of children of the marriage is never a good idea, and you should never put your children in the middle of the dispute between you and your spouse.
 Such actions could affect your children negatively and impact your relationship with them.
-It will also cause the court to look unfavorably on you during court proceedings, and the problems this can create for your legal case will almost certainly make you regret it later.
+It could also cause the court to look unfavorably on you during court proceedings.

-• Contact an experienced family law attorney right away.
 You may be tempted to represent yourself during a divorce in order to save money, and this might make sense if you have very little in the way of assets at stake in the divorce.
-However, representing yourself in cases where important assets and financial consequences are on the line — including property, inheritances, child support, and/or alimony — can prove extremely costly if you make a mistake.In addition, a contentious divorce that involves various types of assets can quickly create an overwhelming workload for a person who tries to represent themselves.
-This can take up large amounts of your time and leave you feeling overextended, which can both add to your stress and make it even more likely that you’ll make a mistake.
-Working with an attorney who has experience handling divorce cases is the best way to make sure that your case proceeds smoothly and that you meet all deadlines and filing requirements.
+However, representing yourself in cases where important assets and financial consequences are on the line — including property, inheritances, and child support — can prove extremely costly if you make a mistake.

 Your attorney will be your most important resource and ally during this preparation process, as they can tell you what information you’ll need and help you to gather it.
 Although an exhaustive list of documents you’ll need to give to your attorney would be very long, examples of some of important documentation generally includes:

-• Any documents that can establish your income and financial status, such as bank statements, retirement account statements, tax returns, credit card statements, loan documents, and any other paperwork that can show the court your assets and debts
+- Any documents that can establish your income and financial status, such as bank statements, retirement account statements, tax returns, credit card statements, loan documents, and any other paperwork that can show the court your assets and debts

-• Birth certificates, medical records and bills, and insurance cards for any children of the marriage
+- Birth certificates, medical records and bills, and insurance cards for any children of the marriage

-• School and daycare records for any children of the marriage as well as any bills that demonstrate the costs associated with education or daycare
+- School and daycare records for any children of the marriage as well as any bills that demonstrate the costs associated with education or daycare

-• Any documentation that demonstrates your past and ongoing involvement in your children’s lives
+- Any documentation that demonstrates your past and ongoing involvement in your children’s lives

 Although it’s understandable to experience a wide range of emotions when you’re served with divorce papers, remember that this is a critical time in your legal case, so it’s important not to panic or act rashly.
 Instead, you need to contact an experienced family law attorney who can guide you through the upcoming process with a legal strategy that protects your rights and interests along with your children.